 “This trait continues into adulthood,” Haltzman shares.
 “So when this person is presented with an opportunity to cheat, they are at greater risk for impulsive behavior.”

-So, how can you guard against affairs?
+So, how can you start preventing infidelity?

 - Reduce the opportunity to cheat.
 Avoid conversations about your spouse with members of the opposite sex.
 Don’t go to lunch alone with a co-worker of the opposite sex.
 If you sense an attraction to you, move away.